featherbear/threes/README.md

 #### Spacer IDs

-There are two types of ID that are required by the underlying Instagram API wrapper - the `short code`, and the `media id`.
+There are two types of ID that are required by the underlying API wrapper - `short code`, and `media id`.
 The **short code** is the tag that you see at the end of a post if you copy its share link - i.e. the `CNNVgtGn95F` in `https://www.instagram.com/p/CNNVgtGn95F/`.
-The **media id** uh well I did some snooping to find it.
+The **media id** - uhhhh well I did some snooping to find it.

 ---